LuisVilarBarbosa/ParkLayoutSimulator/README.md

 For now, this application has only been tested on Android and Desktop using Android Studio.

 The creation of this application was started based on the tutorial present at https://www.gamefromscratch.com/page/LibGDX-Tutorial-series.aspx.

+This project has been canceled due to not being necessary anymore.